Dontrell94/Hunting-Traps-1.5/README.md

 This mod adds traps for hunting into the game that can be used to capture any mob!
 To set most of the traps a pressure plate must be lain on top of it.

-1) The "Cage Hunting Trap" will spawn a cage around any mob that DARE walk over the pressure pad!
+1) The "Cage Hunting Trap" will spawn a cage around any mob that dare walk over the pressure pad!

 2) The "Fire Hunting Trap" will spark, and set any mob nearby on fire!